 Reawaken your taste buds by welcoming something unfamiliar into your kitchen.
 Trying a new food is not only exciting but will also infuse your diet with some of the vital nutrients that were lacking during the deep freeze season.
 Research even suggests that people who include a greater variety of healthy foods in their daily menu may have an easier time maintaining a healthy body weight.
 Smoky-tasting whole-grain freekeh, meaty tempeh, tangy kefir, mysterious black rice, creamy sunflower butter, and sweet-fiery Peppadew peppers are all wonderful examples of highly nutritious foods that can infuse your diet with some delicious new blood.
 If you’re new to chia seeds, go ahead and stir these nutrient-dense gems into your morning oatmeal or try a chia pudding and see for yourself what all the hype is about.
 And while you're at it, why not incorporate a few new exercises into your fitness routine to shake things up?
 As temps begin to creep upwards, get outside more often to work up a sweat and soak up Mother Nature’s healing powers.

 When you see the first green buds sprout from the earth, use this as a sign to add a verdant touch to your menu.
 Packed with fiber, micronutrients and antioxidants, you should consider green as the color of health and revitalization.
 Dandelion greens, fiddleheads, asparagus, and oh-so-tender leafy lettuce are among the edible spring greens you should welcome back into your life.
-Try a detox smoothie made with Daily Superfood Detox Boost and a handful of baby kale or make a pot of emerald detox soup by blending in wheatgrass powder and early season spinach.
+Try a cleansing, detoxifying smoothie made with Superfood+ Greens Blend and a handful of baby kale or early season spinach.

 4. Drink Up